Banner - NPPA Connect

 Key Takeaways

-Icotrokinra emerges as a groundbreaking oral treatment for moderate-to-severe psoriasis, showing superior efficacy compared to existing therapies at Maui Derm 2026.
+Icotrokinra emerges as a groundbreaking oral treatment for moderate to severe psoriasis, showing superior efficacy compared with existing therapies at Maui Derm 2026.

 Study Methodology

 The study, which compares icotrokinra against 13 other advanced therapies, provides crucial data in a treatment landscape where head-to-head clinical trials are limited.
-Complete skin clearance, defined as a PASI 100 or IGA 0 response, has become a realistic and highly sought-after goal, strongly associated with improvements in quality of life and symptom burden for PsO patients.
+Complete skin clearance, defined as a 100% improvement in the Psoriasis Area and Severity Index (PASI 100) or an Investigator Global Assessment score of 0 (IGA 0), has become a realistic and highly sought-after goal, strongly associated with improvements in quality of life and symptom burden for patients with PsO.

 Results